John-Okleberry/password-generator/README.md

 ## Challenges and Learning

+### Hover Text ("Click to Copy")

+- One earlier suggestion for making the text "click to copy" appear where the result paragraphs are generated was to change the "visibility".
+Unfortunately, issues came up where the browser refreshed the paragraph rapidly, resulting in a flickering paragraph
+- The entire paragraph was vanishing until the span was added and the class styling was moved to the div instead of the paragraph.
+The target for the hover CSS was updated to the new span.
+This fixed an issue where the "Click to Copy" text wasn't displaying at all
+- I briefly sturggled getting the styling for the two paragraphs to align but I found that my ID selector for one of them was missing the #
+- There were some alignment issues but those were fixed by updating the class to use some flexbox and setting things like position: absolute, the top let and transform attributes as well

+### Click to Copy Functionality

+- The event listener for clicking ont he paragraphs was hardley ever working
+- With a suggestion from ChatGPT, I added some global logging to identify the target of every single click event.
+    - This helped me to realize that the Span was being targeted, not the paragraph.
+    - This lead to me changing the target for the event to the parent container
+        - This allowed for clicking anywhere in the space instead of the small text area
+        - If we only targeted the paragraph, the hover would trigger before the pointer was over the password and clicking would have no effect
+    - As part of the solution, I added IDs to the parent divs for each paragraph in the HTML file and then replaced the event listener with one targeting the parent div's new ID
+    - One way to prevent the span from stealing clicks was to add some CSS to the span (pointer-events: none;)
+- Key learning: When click logging seems inconsistent, try logging the target of all clicks to learn more
+- Key learning: The concept of "event bubbling" came up and I studied it briefly to grasp the relevant concepts better

+### Paragraph Appearance

+- With some assistance from ChatGPT, I opted to setup the paragraphs with "word-break" set to "break-all" which really helped the overflow behavior when screen sizing was adjusted
+- I also set the height to a min-height rather than 100% which helped the paragraph to expand vertically to encompass the larger passwords on smaller screens
+- Key Learning: At least in this instance, word-break set to break-all was more effective than overflow-wrap set to break-word as that appeared to have no influence over my page

+### Variables

+- At one point, I found that I was getting a lot of unexpected duplicate characters and it was because I was targetting the existing passwords for comparison when I should have been targetting the (temp) password under construction.
+This was a good reminder to check my variables and make sure that I am using the correct ones at the correct times

+### CSS Cleanup

+- I was advised to use adjustable widths rather than absolute values for responsiveness
+- I made an effort to streamline CSS by elevating references to fonts to the most common part of my CSS- cutting down on repeated references
+- I learned how to use CSS variables for things like holding color values (something that will help me down the road when I experiment with different color or light/dark modes)
+- I was reminded of the importance of setting up fallback fonts when using external fonts like Google fonts
+- I was reminded that font-weights don't require a unit type like px
+- Using line height instead of just height is more adaptable

+### Efficiency in Using AI

+- I sped up my process with a few tasks while writing this site
+    - Converting checkboxes to radio buttons in a series
+    - Figuring out how to change default state of a checkbox/radio button
+    - Getting started on connecting my form inputs to the JavaScript for manipulation in my code (turned out to be easier than I thought after my initial Google search results had me a bit confused)

 ### Code Review Notes

 - There is a way to allow the click-to-copy feature to function within Scrimba but it requires using a deprecated feature (exec command method) and this problem should not occur outside of Scrimba